-A packraft is exactly what it sounds like.
-It is a raft that you can easily pack into your backpack.
+If you’re unsure what a packraft is, well, it’s exactly what it sounds like.
+It’s a raft that you can easily pack into your backpack to take with you on your next adventure.
 It has become something that has slowly generated popularity over the years, so you are bound to run into fellow packrafters out there on the water just like you would run into fellow hikers.
 They are easy to throw on your external frame backpack and hit the trail without the fear of water obstacles getting in your way.
 Besides, when your legs become fatigued, it’s nice to let the current do the walking for you sometimes.

 The kayak itself is made from a tough and puncture resistant nylon and sports Boston valves that are able to be inflated and deflated relatively quickly.
 If you are worried about the floor not being as stiff, this unit has an inflatable I-beam to help keep the floor more rigid.
 It also has 2 separate air chambers, so that if one chamber happens to be losing air, you won’t immediately find yourself swimming to the shoreline.

 What makes this model special is all of the extra features that come with it.
 Not only does it come with a repair kit for those rare times you snag your vessel on some unknown sharp object lurking under the surface, but it also comes with a set of quality aluminum oars and a high output air pump.

 The value is what is really shocking when it comes to this model.
 It is offered at a shockingly low price point, a price that is almost a third of what some of the higher end models are selling for.

 Past customers cannot stop raving about not only how great this packraft is, but just how affordable it is as well.
 If you are looking to give packrafting a try, there is really no reason not to try the Intex Explorer K2 Kayak.

 Can hold up to 4 people or 814 pounds

 Some find seats are uncomfortable (no back support)